"The true patriot fights and stays alive

 in a cardboard box for forty-three years until the summer of 2011 when Robert re-typed

-it into the digital age and re-edited it.
+and brought it into the digital age.

 AUTHOR SIGNED BOOKS: Each of Robert's books are available signed by ordering through Paypal.
 In the instructions explain who you wish the book or books signed for.
 Each book is $12.99 with FREE shipping in the US and Canada.
 Most orders are mailed the same day as they are received.
 Thanks.